FAQs

 What is your minimum coaching term?

-Unlike generic apps that ask for a direct debit of 12 months, we work with each other for a starting term of 12 weeks, with the option to extend if you’re enjoying working together to achieve your health and fitness goals.
+Unlike generic apps that ask for a direct debit of 12 months, we work with each other for a starting term of 10-12 weeks, with the option to extend if you’re enjoying working together to achieve your health and fitness goals.

-By working to a minimum term of three months, I am confident that I can help you see progress and start to inculcate sustainable, long-term habits.
+By working to a minimum term of ideally three months, I am confident that I can help you see progress and start to inculcate sustainable, long-term habits.
 My client results – and the fact that many of them have worked with me for longer than 12 weeks – speak for themselves here!

 What are your payment terms?